Useurmind/FluxInTypescriptWithRx/README.md

-Flux in Typescript with RxJS
+RFluxx - Flux in Typescript with RxJS
 ============================

-This repository contains a very small example of how to apply RxJS in a flux architecture.
+Framework that implements the Flux pattern applied in many React apps using RxJS.

 This framework basically provides two classes:
 - Commands which are observables